The Master in Computational Science offers students the opportunity to undertake a double degree programme, in partnership with:

 The double degree Master in Computational Science offers the opportunity for students to attend courses at two universities, get to know two cities, and maximize their educational development through cutting edge course offerings, collaborations with a wide array of leading professors, researchers and distinguished guests, and living experiences across different countries and contexts.

 MCS double degree graduates are well prepared and highly sought after for careers in industry and research.
-Simulation and data science based approaches are quickly becoming the pillars of development in new materials, drug design, surgical procedures, engineering research, climatology, risk management, finance, and many others.
-MCS graduated will be extremely well prepared for careers across these and many other domains in which data science, high performance computing and mathematical modeling are central.
+Simulation and data science-based approaches are quickly becoming the pillars of development in new materials, drug design, surgical procedures, engineering research, climatology, risk management, finance, and many others.
+MCS graduates will be well prepared for careers across these and many other domains in which data science, high-performance computing and mathematical modelling are central.

-Note: Master in Computational Science students enrolled at FAU/Uninsubria can study at USI without paying additional fees and vice versa.
+Note: Master in Computational Science students enrolled at FAU, LUT, POLIMI, SU, and UNIBO can study at USI without paying additional fees and vice versa.

 Double Degree with Friedrich-Alexander University Erlangen-Nürnberg

-Friedrich-Alexander University Erlangen-Nürnberg (FAU) located in Erlangen-Nurberg is known as one of the preeminent centers of excellence for computer science in Germany and it is the second largest university in Bavaria with its 39000 students.
-FAU is a preeminent center of computer science in Germany and Europe as a whole: its computational engineering masters programmes is one of the most well established, and well known of its kind and the university it is a center of excellence in Germany for applied high performance computing.
+Friedrich-Alexander University Erlangen-Nürnberg (FAU) located in Erlangen-Nurberg is known as one of the preeminent centres of excellence for computer science in Germany and it is the second-largest university in Bavaria with its 39000 students.
+FAU is a preeminent centre of computer science in Germany and Europe as a whole: its computational engineering master programme is one of the most well established, and well known of its kind and the university is a centre of excellence in Germany for applied high-performance computing.

-The Master in Computational Science, located in Lugano, at USI (Università della Svizzera italiana) has a unique educational programme design, focused on developing advanced capabilities in data driven simulation methods, with applications and specializations across a variety of sub-disciplines, including finite element methods, multiscale methods, optimization, stochastic methods, machine learning, artificial intelligence, geoengineering, energy modelling, computer vision, bioinformatics, and many more.
+The Master in Computational Science, located in Lugano, at USI (Università della Svizzera italiana) has a unique educational programme design, focused on developing advanced capabilities in data-driven simulation methods, with applications and specializations across a variety of sub-disciplines of computing.